Senior Associate 1

 Managing vendors effectively in...read more

-Q12.
-What is internal and external audit
+Q. What is the difference between internal and external audits?

 Internal audit is an independent review of a company's operations, while external audit is a review by an independent third party.